canonical/kafka-operator/docs/index.md

 ## License and trademarks

+[Apache Kafka](https://kafka.apache.org) is a free, open-source software project by the Apache Software Foundation.
 Apache®, Apache Kafka, Kafka®, and the Apache Kafka logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.